10 Best Campgrounds near Bozeman, MT

 Several recreation outlets attract campers to Pine Creek throughout its peak season between Memorial Day and Labor Day.
 Yellowstone National Park is less than an hour away.
 Still, plenty of nearby natural wonder keeps campers closer to their site.
 Two lakes are within hiking distance of the campground, Pine Creek Lake and George Lake, and campers also have easy access to the sprawling Absaroka Beartooth Wilderness.

 Lewis and Clark Caverns State Park, Montana's first state park, is less than an hour's drive west of Bozeman.
 It offers an exploration of one of the most complex cave systems in the Northwest.
-The only way to explore the caverns at this state park is through a guided tour, offered from late May through September.
+The only way to explore the caverns is through a guided tour, offered from late May through September.

 Alongside these guided cave adventures, the state park also offers an above-ground campground with 40 sites available.
 Campsites are large enough to accommodate larger RVs, and some sites have electrical hookups.
 Tent camping is also popular, and regardless of camping style, all overnight guests have access to flush toilets and showers.
 Three cabins and a tipi are also available to rent.

 Reservations are available and recommended throughout the peak season of Late May through September, when the caves are open.
 Guided tours are sold separately from campsite reservations.
-Two tours are available, including the two-hour Classic Tour, which traverses approximately two miles and several concrete stairs.
+Two tours are available, including the two-hour Classic Tour, traversing approximately two miles and several concrete stairs.

 With the sprawling Custer Gallatin National Forest to the north and south, primitive camping is a viable option for spending the night near Bozeman.
-Primitive camping, or dispersed camping, is finding a spot on public land to camp outside of a developed campground.
+Primitive camping, or dispersed camping, is camping on public land outside of a developed campground.
 This type of camping is free and typically involves pulling off the side of a Forest Service gravel road.

 Visitors looking to disperse camp near Bozeman should download or bring an official National Forest Service map.
 But, because these sites are undeveloped, they typically won't appear on official publications.
 The Bozeman Ranger District Office, on the west side of town, can offer recommendations for places to disperse camp.
 Community members, including local gear shops, may also point people in the right direction.